In this knowledgebase article, we’re going to walk you through why the sitemap_index.xml throws a 404 error and how to solve this issue.

 Why the Sitemap_index.xml Throws a 404 Error?

 A 404 error basically means that the sitemap index or individual sitemap does not exist.
-Google bot expects a result of 200 ok responses, fetches all your website URLs via submitted sitemap file, and throws a 404 error when it cannot locate the sitemap_index.xml.
+Google bot expects a result of 200 ok responses & fetches all your website URLs via submitted sitemap file.
+Instead, it throws a 404 error when it cannot locate the sitemap_index.xml.

 Configuring sitemaps in Rank Math is extremely simple.
 However, if you’re not able to use the sitemap functionality in Rank Math, please go through our knowledgebase article on Rank Math sitemap issues and their fixes that’ll help you to fix some of the common sitemap problems.

 sitemap_index.xml Throws a 404 Error in Rank Math?

 If Rank Math doesn’t create a sitemap file or gets a 404 error while trying to access your sitemap index, you may have to flush permalinks or exclude the sitemap files from being cached.
 Please don’t be scared; it is fairly easy to do so.
 Let’s have a close look at how to fix this issue in Rank Math.